Skip to main content

 Technical Analysis

-CVE-2025-20718 is a stack overflow vulnerability classified under CWE-121, found in the WLAN Access Point (AP) driver of multiple MediaTek chipsets (MT6890, MT7615, MT7622, MT7663, MT7915, MT7916, MT7981, MT7986).
-The root cause is an incorrect bounds check that allows an out-of-bounds write on the stack, which can corrupt memory and lead to escalation of privileges.
-The vulnerability requires the attacker to have local user execution privileges but does not require any user interaction, making it easier to exploit once local access is obtained.
-The affected software versions include MediaTek SDK release 7.6.7.2 and earlier, and openWRT versions 19.07 and 21.02, which are commonly used in embedded devices and routers.
-Although no public exploits have been reported, the vulnerability poses a significant risk because it can allow an attacker to gain elevated privileges, potentially leading to full system compromise.
-The flaw impacts confidentiality and integrity by enabling unauthorized code execution and modification of system memory.
-The vulnerability was reserved in November 2024 and published in October 2025, but no CVSS score has been assigned yet.
-Due to the nature of the vulnerability and the affected components, it is critical for device manufacturers and users to apply patches or firmware updates once available.
-The vulnerability is particularly relevant for embedded systems and networking devices that rely on MediaTek chipsets, which are widely used globally, including in Europe.
+CVE-2025-20718 is a stack overflow vulnerability classified under CWE-121, found in the wlan AP driver of several MediaTek chipsets including MT6890, MT7615, MT7622, MT7663, MT7915, MT7916, MT7981, and MT7986.
+The root cause is an incorrect bounds check that allows an out-of-bounds write on the stack, which can be exploited by a local user with execution privileges to escalate their privileges on the device.
+The vulnerability does not require user interaction, making it easier to exploit once local access is obtained.
+Affected software versions include MediaTek SDK release 7.6.7.2 and earlier, as well as openWRT versions 19.07 and 21.02, which are commonly used in embedded wireless devices and routers.
+The vulnerability impacts confidentiality, integrity, and availability by potentially allowing attackers to execute arbitrary code with elevated privileges, manipulate sensitive data, or cause denial of service.
+Although no public exploits have been reported yet, the high CVSS score of 7.8 reflects the significant risk posed by this flaw.
+The issue was assigned by MediaTek and published in October 2025, with patch identifiers indicating that fixes are planned or available.
+The vulnerability is particularly relevant for devices deployed in enterprise and critical infrastructure environments that rely on MediaTek wireless chipsets for network connectivity.

 Potential Impact